 The SFDF team work together to advise and support FDF on a broad range of issues

-Colette is responsible for the overall strategy and management of SFDF.
-She is
+David is responsible for the overall strategy and management of SFDF and is part

 dialogue with government, regulators and other external organisations and to